 Disaster struck in the Java Sea – an area largely uncharted at the time.
-Despite continuous soundings the Alceste ran on to a hidden reef on 18 February 1817, the damage so severe that the flooding was too much for the pumps to handle.
+Despite continuous soundings, HMS Alceste ran onto a hidden reef on 18 February 1817, the damage so severe that the flooding was too much for the pumps to handle.
 Abandonment was now essential, the nearest island, Pulau Liat, being close enough for crew and passengers to be transferred safely to shore.
 In an uncanny resemblance to the Medusa wreck, a raft was used in the evacuation in addition to the ship’s boats.
-On this occasion however order and discipline prevailed.
-Provisions and fresh water were at a premium however and it was decided that the boats would head for Batavia (now Djakarta), the Dutch administrative centre in Java, 200 miles to the south, to organise a rescue.
+On this occasion however, order and discipline prevailed.
+Provisions and freshwater were at a premium however and it was decided that the boats would head for Batavia (now Djakarta), the Dutch administrative centre in Java, 200 miles to the south, to organise a rescue.
 Amehurst joined them.

 Boats setting out from the island to salvage what remains on the burning hulk